Installing SOLIDWORKS 2017: Best Practices

 - Place a copy of the FULL DOWNLOAD on each end user machine

 The full download is approximately 10GB in file size.
 We recommend placing a copy of this full download into a local folder on the end user machine (not on a network drive).
 If you don’t know which folder to use, you can make a new folder called C:�0 SOLIDWORKS INSTALLS on each user machine, and copy the full download into this folder.

 - IMPORTANT – Update the graphics card drivers

 On each user machine, the graphics card/driver combination should be reviewed to ensure that the computer is running a supported graphics card and that the card is using a supported driver.

-A list of all supported graphics cards/drivers may be accessed here.
+A list of all supported graphics cards/drivers may be found on the SOLIDWORKS website.

 The same should be said for all hardware, but an unsupported graphics card or an older driver is one of the most common causes of instabilities when running the SOLIDWORKS software.
 So it gets a special mention in this install guide.